 (The USDA doesn’t precisely define some of these claims, but most labels have to explain them, and the USDA must approve meat and poultry labels.)

 Buying frozen?
-Here’s how to properly thaw
+How to properly thaw:

 Turkey, or any other meat, should never be defrosted on the counter.
 The safest way to thaw your turkey is in the refrigerator, so plan ahead: Turkeys need approximately 24 hours for each 4 to 5 pounds of weight.
-Once thawed, cook your bird within 1 to 2 days or refreeze.
+Put the bird on a plate, to catch any liquid as it thaws.

 Is it safer to rinse off the turkey before cooking?

-Cooking and storing your turkey
+Cooking your turkey

 - Your oven temperature should never be lower than 325°F.

 For a higher-quality roast, let the turkey stand for 20 minutes to allow the juices to set.
 The bird will also carve more easily.

-Cleaning up after the big meal
+Cleaning up after the meal

-Find this article interesting and useful?
-Nutrition Action Healthletter subscribers regularly get sound, timely information about staying healthy with diet and exercise, delicious recipes, and detailed analyses of the healthy and unhealthy foods in supermarkets and restaurants.
-If you don’t already subscribe to the world’s most popular nutrition newsletter, click here to join hundreds of thousands of fellow health-minded consumers.
+Nutrition Action Healthletter subscribers regularly get sound, timely information about staying healthy with diet and exercise, delicious recipes, and the inside scoop on healthy and unhealthy foods in supermarkets and restaurants.
+If you don’t already subscribe to the world’s most popular nutrition newsletter, click here to join hundreds of thousands of fellow health-conscious consumers.